Ranko Popović

-Ranko Popović (Ранко Поповић; born 26 June 1967) is a Serbian football manager and former player.
-He was most recently the manager of J1 League side Kashima Antlers.
+Ranko Popović (Ранко Поповић; born 26 June 1967) is a Serbian football manager and former player who is currently the manager of club Kyoto Sanga.

 Playing career

 Born in Peć, SAP Kosovo, SR Serbia, Popović started out at local club Budućnost.
 He moved to Belgrade in 1985 due to compulsory military service and played for Kneževac in the Belgrade Zone League.
 In the 1988–89 season, Popović played for fellow Belgrade Zone League club Beograd.

 In the summer of 1989, Popović was acquired by Yugoslav First League side Partizan.
 He was later loaned to Yugoslav Second League club Leotar during the 1989–90 season.
 After returning to Partizan, Popović made two appearances in the 1990–91 Yugoslav First League.

 In 1992, Popović switched to Spartak Subotica.
 He spent two and a half years there, before moving abroad to Greece and joining Ethnikos Piraeus in the summer of 1994.
 Six months later, Popović returned to Spartak Subotica until the end of the season.

 After playing for two years at Segunda División club Almería, Popović joined Austrian side Sturm Graz in the summer of 1997, aged 30.
 He spent the next four seasons with the club, winning back-to-back championships in 1998 and 1999.
 In addition, Popović made 11 appearances in the UEFA Champions League.